junov/OffscreenCanvasAnimation/OffscreenCanvasAnimation.md

 # OffscreenCanvas Animation Proposals

-This proposal aims to provide a reliable mechanism for driving animations using OffscreenCanvas in a Worker''
+This proposal aims to provide a reliable mechanism for driving animations using OffscreenCanvas in a Worker.

 ## Use Case Description